-Ketamine Infusion, Spray, and Tablets: What's the Difference?
+Ketamine Infusion, Spray, Injectables and Tablets: What's the Difference?

-If you’ve been looking into ketamine treatment, or are currently familiar with the space, you might have noticed there are several different methods of receiving the medicine: ketamine infusions (intramuscular or intravenous), tablets (or “troches”), or nasal spray.
+If you’ve been looking into ketamine treatment, or are currently familiar with the space, you might have noticed there are various methods of receiving the medicine: ketamine infusions (intramuscular or intravenous), nasal spray, subcutaneous injection, or sublingual tablets.

-What isn’t as immediately evident is what the differences are, what the benefits may be, and why you would choose one over the other.
-Below is a brief history of ketamine treatment, three common methods of administering ketamine, and how each fits into the best course of therapeutic treatment.
+What isn’t as immediately evident is what the differences are, what the benefits may be, and why you might choose one over the other.
+Below is a brief history of ketamine treatment, common methods of administering ketamine, and how each fits into the best course of therapeutic treatment.

 Ketamine’s first FDA-approved use was as a dissociative anesthetic and is used for this purpose in medical and surgical procedures.
 Ketamine is a special medicine in this class as it does not suppress respiratory rate and is a generally safe tool for anesthesia.
 It has also been used for years for its rapid acting analgesic (pain reducing) effects from battlefields to emergency care.